surbhitsuman/Sql_Assignment_1/README.md

 # Sql_Assignment_1

-this database includes 4 tables and i performed few operatiosn this repository have all necessary files.
+This database includes 4 tables and i performed few operatiosn.
+This repository have all necessary files.